Difference Between Hebrew Bible and KJV

 Hebrew Bible vs KJV 1

-Hebrew Bible is the collection of sacred books which was compiled for the Jewish people.
-Hebrew Bible is the pioneer for both Christian and Protestant Bible.
+The Hebrew Bible is a collection of sacred books compiled for the Jewish people.
+Hebrew Bible is the pioneer for both the Christian and Protestant Bible.

-A lot of chapters of the Hebrew Bible are included in both Christian and Protestant Bible.
-It contains the three sections Torah, Nevi’im and Ketuvim.
+Many chapters of the Hebrew Bible are included in both Christian and Protestant Bibles.
+It contains three sections Torah, Nevi’im and Ketuvim.

-KJV, or King James Version, is also known as the King James Bible, published in the year 1611 under James VI of England.
+KJV, or King James Version, is also known as the King James Bible, published in 1611 under James VI of England.

-It consists of 39 books from the Old Testament, 14 books of Apocrypha and 27 books of the New Testament.
-Due to its majestic style, KJV has become one of the important books in representing the culture of England.
+It consists of 39 books from the Old Testament, 14 books of Apocrypha and 27 books from the New Testament.
+Due to its majestic style, KJV has become one of the essential books in representing the culture of England.

 Comparison Table